acne

 • Papules are small, red, raised bumps caused by inflamed or infected hair follicles.

-• Pimples are small red pimples with pus at their ends.
+• Pustules are small red pimples with pus at their ends.

-• Nodules are firm, often painful lumps under the surface of the skin.
+• Nodules are firm, often painful lumps under the skin surface.

 • Cysts are large lumps under your skin that contain pus and are usually painful.